gaurishg/cses-solved-filter-by-date/README.md

 6. Section Headings: Each heading shows two bracketed badge groups:
 	- Left (Overall): `total / solved / wrong / unattended`
 	- Right (Filtered): Same metrics after applying the current date filter (older solved problems treated as if unsolved for the filtered view).
 An aggregate "General" heading gives totals across all sections.
+	- Per-section toggle: Every section (except the first "General") has an "Exclude Section" button that hides its problem list and removes its counts from the "General" totals.
+Click again to include it back.
+Your choice is persisted in `localStorage` across reloads.

 ### Badge Color Legend
 Colors (may depend on your theme, implemented via inline styles):